Skip to content

 Yes.
 Emory offers ED II with a January 1 deadline.
 ED II rates (~18-22%) are roughly 2-3x the RD rate.
 ED II is ideal for students deferred from ED I elsewhere who want to show binding commitment to Emory.

-As reported by Emory’s CDS, waitlist acceptance rates have ranged from 0% to 10% in recent years.
+Based on Emory’s CDS data, waitlist acceptance rates have ranged from 0% to 10% in recent years.
 Emory is need-aware on the waitlist, meaning full-pay families may have better waitlist odds.